MichaelCurrin/jekyll-theme-quickstart/README.md

 This is a demo site on the `gh-pages` branch.
 The content here is minimal - some configs and a few pages.
 All the layout files, includes files, assets, etc. are all handled by the configured theme on the [master](https://github.com/MichaelCurrin/jekyll-theme-quickstart) branch.

 In this situation, the site and the theme are in the _same_ repo.
-But, typically, you would have your site content and the Remote Theme plugin on your main branch and point the plugin at a _different_ GitHub repo, as a theme that you or someone else made.
+But, typically, you would have your site content on your main branch and point the site at a _different_ GitHub repo which contains the theme, or the gem on RubyGems if the theme is published there.

+If using GH Pages, you'll use Remote Theme plugin as below and point that at a repo name (the standard GH Pages environment limits you to a handful of themes unless you use Remote Theme plugin).

-Note: If you are _not_ using GitHub Pages to build but are using something like GitHub Actions or Netlify, you don't need to use Remote Theme plugin and can use the standard setup of `theme` set in your config and your theme gem in `Gemfile`.
+If you are _not_ using plain GitHub Pages to build but are using something like GitHub Actions or Netlify, you don't need to use Remote Theme plugin and can use the standard setup of `theme` set in your config and your theme gem in `Gemfile`.

 ## Remote Theme